Para 17.6 — Internal Audit parties must exercise comprehensive

 iii.
 Payments were made in accordance with the rules and orders governing them with correct arithmetical calculations;

-v.
+iv.
+Recoveries and deductions made from the bills are in order; v.
 Purchases are made as per rules and orders governing them and the reasons recorded for the cases where lowest quotations are not accepted;

 vi.
 The instructions relating to the processing and submission of pension cases are observed;

-viii.
+vii.
+All payments and receipts are duly accounted for; viii.
 Various Broadsheets, Objection Books and Calendar of Returns are being maintained properly, verified and inspected by concerned supervisory officers.
 It will further be seen that the broadsheets are closed regularly on monthly basis, and the differences between Broadsheets and Ledger figures are analysed and steps taken for their expeditious clearance;

 ix.
 The balances outstanding under various Debt, Deposit, Suspense and Remittance heads are reviewed at periodical intervals and steps taken to clear them as expeditiously as possible;